ulfox/nettrust/README.md

 - Environmental variables
 - config file `config.json`

-Note: Networks are evaluated first in the chain managed by NetTrust (See NFTables Overview for additional info)
+Note: Networks are evaluated first in the chain managed by NetTrust (for additional info, see NFTables Overview section at the end of this Readme)

 #### Using Environmental variables